Mood Swings (Pop Smoke song): Commercial performance

 Following the release of Shoot for the Stars, Aim for the Moon, "Mood Swings" debuted at number 44 on the US Billboard Hot 100, later reaching number 17 on the chart.
 "Mood Swings" has also peaked at number 13 on the US Billboard Global 200.
 It further peaked at number eight on the US Hot R&B/Hip-Hop Songs chart.
 It was certified double platinum by the Recording Industry Association of America (RIAA), denoting track-equivalent sales and streams of 2,000,000 units in the United States.
 On the UK Singles Chart, the song entered at number 23 for the issue dated July 10, 2020.
 The song later rose to number five on the chart, giving Lil Tjay his first and Pop Smoke his second top 10 single in the United Kingdom.
-The song was certified Platinum by the British Phonographic Industry (BPI), denoting track-equivalent sales and streams of 600,000 units in the UK.
+The song was certified double Platinum by the British Phonographic Industry (BPI), denoting track-equivalent sales and streams of 1,200,000 units in the UK.
 It has peaked within the top 10 in Denmark and Ireland, and further reached the top five in Australia and New Zealand.
 "Mood Swings" was most successful in Portugal, peaking at number one on the country's singles chart.
 In late July 2020, the song started trending on video-sharing app TikTok.